Can horses stay out in cold weather?

-Access to shelter.
-A three sided shelter in a paddock is ideal, with the open side not facing the wind!
-Not all horses will utilize their shelters to hang out in, but the option needs to be there.
-You can also feed them inside the shelters so that their hay stays away from snow and mud.
+- Do the horses have access to a shelter?
+A three-sided shelter in a paddock is ideal, with the open side not facing the wind!
+Not all horses will utilize their shelters, but the option needs to be there.
+You can also feed them inside the shelters so their hay stays away from snow and mud.

 Fun in the snow!

-Some extra calories.
-Horses are amazing creatures - they produce heat when they are digesting!
-This is especially important at night when temperatures drop and time between feedings widens.
-Talk with your Veterinarian or Equine Nutritionist about how much extra hay you can feed, often it is a flake or two.
-If possible, you could add in a late night feeding as well.
+- Add some extra calories.
+Horses are amazing creatures – they produce heat when they are digesting!
+This is especially important at night when temperatures drop and the time between feedings widens.
+Talk with your veterinarian or Equine Nutritionist about how much extra hay you can feed, often it is a flake or two.
+If possible, you could add in a late-night feeding as well.
 If your horse is on pasture, which is now covered in snow, time to add some hay to the feeding routine.

-Water that is not frozen.
+- Does your horse have water that is not frozen?
 There are loads of watering systems out there that resist freezing.
 Some are super duper fancy, others are just simple insulating jackets for water buckets.
 Some horse owners swear by putting a soccer ball in the trough to keep the water moving to prevent freezing.
 Horses will drink in the winter, but usually not as much as when their water is warmer.
-You can read more about dehydration in the winter here, and also how to entice your horse to drink here.
+You can read more about dehydration in the winter here and how to entice your horse to drink here.

-Supplemental blanketing.
-Without getting into the huge discussion about blanketing (It’s unnatural, it’s horrible VS. everyone should blanket, you must blanket) you need to look at your horse individually and decide if he needs help staying warm.
-I personally own a horse whose winter coat is a total of FOUR additional hairs.
+- Supplemental blanketing.
+Without getting into a huge discussion about blanketing you need to look at your horse individually and decide if he needs help staying warm.
+I own a horse whose winter coat is a total of FOUR additional hairs.
 There is NO WAY he can handle temps approaching freezing without a blanket.
-If your horse is a senior, and a hard keeper, give him a blanket to help him out.
+If your horse is a senior, or a hard keeper, or has a sparse winter coat, give him a blanket to help him out.

-The ground/footing has become dangerous.
-Excessive mud is hard on tendons and muscles and can suck off shoes.
+- The ground/footing has become dangerous.
+Excessive mud is hard on tendons and muscles.
 It can also be slippery as snot.
-Frozen ground can have ice patches, which is a huge Vet bill waiting to happen.
+Frozen ground can have ice patches, which is a huge vet bill or horrible tragedy waiting to happen.
 Remember that a chilly horse will move around to stay warm, make sure it’s safe for him to do so!

-The weather includes lightning and your barn does have a lightning rod.
+- When the weather includes lightning, and your barn does have a lightning rod.
 Horses in bad weather often stand next to trees and fences that lightning loves.
 Bringing your horses inside can be the best decision.
 Read more about lightning here and decide if your barn is safer than your paddocks during lightning storms.